 Soooo, why did it need to be regulated again?

 If it is toxic, it sure is taking a long time to show

 Lugols was first produced in 1829, almost 200 years ago.
 It’s possible a story does exist, but I have yet to find anything about a person being injured(when using it correctly/normal) or dying from iodine.
 But I have read many stories about people healing various conditions with very, very large doses of iodine.

 I was on the fence about ingesting iodine for months.
 I finally got my mind past this by reading tons of successful healing stories in online forums.
 There are a bunch of Facebook groups you can join and then search for past stories.
-While reading these healing stories, please keep in mind that these people are most likely from much different parts of the world and walks of life than us.
+While reading these healing stories, please keep in mind that these people are most likely from many different parts of the world and walks of life than us.
 They also could have potentially been bedridden for a long time and finally able to function again, which could leave them explaining things slightly differently.